ITV Nightscreen: Broadcasts

+As well as providing focus on upcoming programmes, films and TV listings, it also used to offer entertainment news, sports news, cooking tips, recipes and fact files of characters from famous ITV shows such as Emmerdale and Coronation Street.

 From 1 August 2019, home shopping channel Ideal World began simulcasting during part of the overnight period on ITV.
-Consequently, the two bursts of Nightscreen on UTV and Channel have now ceased as these regions now follow network scheduling due to there being no restrictions about them showing Ideal World, unlike the previous gaming programmes.
+Consequently, the two bursts of Nightscreen on UTV and Channel then ceased as these regions then followed network scheduling due to there being no restrictions about their showing Ideal World, unlike the previous gaming programmes.
 STV began simulcasting Ideal World from September 2021, meaning Nightscreen was only shown once per night on the channel, instead of twice.